CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 );
 ```

-Tables and views are visible when they are available for access
-based on the database access permissions defined for the service database user (role).
-See the [Security](./security/) section for examples of setting role privileges.

 If a view directly uses the geometry column of an underlying table,
 the spatial column metadata is inherited for the view.
 But if a view column is defined as the result of a spatial function,